schvin/dockerfile-ec2-snapshots/README.md

 Simply enumerate your volumes, snapshot each, and keep last x snapshots (deleting older ones).

-To build:
+To pull:

-  `docker build -t ec2-snapshots schvin/ec2-snapshots`
+  `docker pull schvin/ec2-snapshots`

 To run: